Philippines Blog

 Lub d Makati – we were flying out of Manila so had a few days to explore the city.
 The Lub d in Makati is in a great location – a popular hostel chain, this place had everything with funky decor, modern facilities, spacious rooms and free popcorn!

-This felt like luxury after a couple of weeks travelling.
+This felt like a luxury after a couple of weeks of travelling.
 The malls and shopping are close by and a large movie lounge and bar area is great for catching up on emails.

 Hey there!
 I'm Rachel Hughes aka Ever The Wanderer.
 I am a Digital Media Creator and long term travel expert.
 I help people realise their worth and what they can achieve.